pkrishna1801/how-to-train-your-LLM/README.md

 To personalize and adapt over time, we move beyond supervised learning.
 RLHI allows the model to improve using real user interactions as feedback.

+These interactions include:

+- Click
+- Hover
+- Scroll past
+- Add to cart
+- Remove from cart
+- Purchase
+- Review after purchase

+Each action can be treated as an implicit signal of user intent.
+Strong signals like purchases or reviews can reinforce useful recommendations, while clicks and hovers offer fine-grained feedback.

 ### Example Interaction Log

 ```json